Sea foam: Human activities

 While sea foam is a common result of the agitation of seawater mixing with organic material in the surface ocean, human activities can contribute to the production of excess and often toxic foam.
 In addition to the organic oils, acids, and proteins that amass in the sea surface microlayer, compounds derived from petroleum production and transport, synthetic surfactants, and pesticide use can enter the sea surface and be incorporated into foam.
 The pollutants present can also affect the persistence of the foam produced.
 Crude oil discharged from tankers, motor oil, sewage, and detergents from polluted runoff can create longer-lasting foams.
 In one study, polychlorinated biphenyls (PCBs), a persistent organic pollutant, were found to amass in sea foams.
+Some experts and health authorities recommend avoiding contact with sea foam in lakes and rivers and seas that are contaminated with PFAS, since these substances were found to accumulate in sea foam in high concentrations.
+Man-made microplastic pollution can accumulate in breaking waves and increase sea foam stability.

 Natural gas terminals have been cited as contributors to the production of modified foams due to the process of using seawater to convert natural gas to liquified natural gas.
 One study showed a much greater abundance of heterotrophic prokaryotes (archaea and bacteria) and cyanobacteria in foam that was generated near a liquified natural gas terminal.
 These prokaryotes were able to recycle chemical materials discharged from the terminal, which enhanced microbial growth.
 Additionally, higher levels of total organic carbon (TOC) and plankton biomass were recorded in foam generated in close proximity to the terminal.
 Organic carbon was transferred readily into the pelagic food web after uptake by prokaryotes and ingestion by grazers.